CONFERENCE AGENDA

 It will allow an understanding of the key drivers of change and enablers of innovation that will shape how, where, and when work takes place.
 Our conference programme will explore future technologies, cutting-edge award-winning workplaces and people, change, and engagement within the workplace.

-AGENDA PREVIEW
+CONFERENCE AGENDA

 Monday 29th June